Bisons Game Notes - Buffalo at Columbus (7:15 p.m.)

 Today's Game

-This evening, the Bisons start the back half of their six-game road trip with game one of their series with the Columbus Clippers.
-The Bisons hope take the series and stay above .500 after losing two out of three games to the Mud Hens in the Herd's previous series.
+This evening, the Bisons take on the Columbus Clippers in game two of their three-game series in the capital of Ohio.
+The Bisons look to win the series and stay above .500 after losing two out of three games to the Mud Hens in the Herd's previous series.
 After this, Buffalo has an off day on 8/12 and then enjoy a six-game homestand here they will host Toledo and Durham.

 Buffalo and Columbus are meeting for the second, and final, time in the 2019 season.
 Their first series was at Sahlen Field where the Clippers took two out of three games from the Herd.